What Causes People to Snore? How Can You Treat it?

-By learning what could be causing your snoring, this can help put you on the right track toward finding a solution to minimize it.
-In this article, we'll focus on varying underlying causes of snoring and potential treatment options.
+Learning what could be causing your snoring can help put you on the right track toward finding a solution to minimize it.
+In this article, we’ll focus on varying underlying causes of snoring and potential treatment options.

 Looking for a new mattress?
-Click here to read about our top beds for snoring.
+Click here to read about our best mattress for snoring.

 The root cause of snoring is when the air you’re breathing doesn’t flow smoothly through your nose and throat when you’re sleeping.
 Instead, it bumps into the surrounding tissues, which causes a vibration.
 The resulting vibration makes the snoring sound as you breathe.
 Your tongue’s position may also play a part.

-When people have allergies, it can become more pronounced.
-This is because the airways in the nose and throat get irritated and congested, which could result in snoring.
+When people have allergies2, the sounds can become more pronounced.
+This is because the airways in the nose and throat get irritated and congested, and the narrowed passages can result in snoring.

-By choosing a hypoallergenic bed, you can potentially alleviate and reduce the effects of allergies (read our guide of top picks for allergies).
+By choosing a hypoallergenic bed, you can potentially alleviate and reduce the effects of allergies (check out our Best Mattresses for Allergies).

 Dry Air and Climates

 Allergies aren’t the only irritants that lead to congestion.
-When the air is excessively dry, dusty, or polluted, the body’s mucous membranes do double duty to filter out particles and pollutants.
+When the air is excessively dusty or polluted3, the body’s mucous membranes do double duty to filter out particles and pollutants and nasal passages can get congested.
+Dry air can also result in nasal inflammation and snoring.

 Weight Gain

-Heavier people tend to have extra tissue and fatty deposits around the neck and throat area.
-Due to the effects of gravity, it can collapse the muscles, restrict the airway, and promote snoring.
+Heavier people4 tend to have extra tissue and fatty deposits around the neck and throat area.
+Due to the effects of gravity, this extra tissue can restrict the airway and promote snoring.

 Smoking